UPPMAX/programming_formalisms/docs/deployment/documentation.md

 - May be a sub-set of the most important commands, depending on how wide the program is.
 - Example: <https://github.com/KamilSJaron/smudgeplot/tree/v0.3.0?tab=readme-ov-file#runing-this-version-on-sacharomyces-data>

-???- discussion "would it be needed for your project?
+???- discussion "would it be needed for your project?"

 ### Contributions